-0.001).
-For these subjects, movements at the start of session 3 were also straighter than those made at the end of session 2 (p < 0.05) indicating that session 2 learning facilitated session 3 performance.
-When the directions of load were opposite for session 2 and session 3, we observed interference.
-Initial session 3 movements were worse than naïve controls' (p < 0.01).
-Subjects who trained in an assistive field during session 2 performed no different than naïve controls in terms of movement curvature during session 3 (p > 0.05).
+3~(P>0.05).
 This indicates that when learned forces were orthogonal (90°), performance in the lateral direction in session 3 was unaffected.
-When the angle between loads for session 2 and session 3 was 45° or 135° we saw movement curvature consistent with partial facilitation (p < 0.01) and partial interference (p < 0.05), respectively (figure 3c).
-By the end of session 3, all subjects learned the counterclockwise field such that performance for all groups was no different than that of controls (p > 0.05).
-A regression analysis showed that initial session 3 performance could be predicted on the basis of the magnitude of lateral load experienced during session 2 (figure 3d, p < 0.001, 82.5% of variance accounted for).
+When the angle between loads for session 2 and session 3 was 45° or 135° we saw movement curvature consistent with partial facilitation (P<0.01) and partial interference (P<0.05), respectively (Fig. 3C).
+By the end of session 3, all subjects learned the counter-clockwise field such that performance for all groups was no different from that of controls (P>0.05).
+A regression analysis showed that initial session 3 performance could be predicted on the basis of the magnitude of lateral load experienced during session 2 (Fig. 3D, P<0.001, 82.5% of variance accounted for).

 In a separate analysis, we examined the effects of having previously learned assistive loads on the temporal characteristics of movements one day later.
 We focused on the duration of the initial segment of session 3 movements.
-We found that subjects who trained in an assistive field during session 2 moved slower than naïve controls over the first 5 movements of session 3 (p < 0.05).
+We found that subjects who trained in an assistive field during session 2 moved slower than naïve controls over the first 5 movements of session 3 (P < 0.05).
 This indicates that modifications in the timing of movements that compensate for assistive loads are retained even when the original learning did not alter the spatial profile of the movement.

-Subjects returned one month later (session 4) to be tested in a clockwise field that pushed the hand laterally in a direction opposite to that in session 3 (mean $34.3 \pm SD$

-7.2 days).
-Movements during session 4 were initially curved in a direction that was consistent with the clockwise load (figure 4a) and straightened over the course of training (figure 4b).
-The initial movement curvature differed depending on subjects' training history (p < 0.001, figure 4c).
+Subjects returned one month later (session 4) to be tested in a clockwise field that pushed the hand laterally in a direction opposite to that in session 3 (mean $34.3 \pm SD 7.2$ days).
+Movements during session 4 were initially curved in a direction that was consistent with the clockwise load (Fig. 4A) and straightened over the course of training (Fig. 4B).
+The initial movement curvature differed depending on subjects' training history (P < 0.001, Fig. 4C).

 The performance we observed during session 4 is not consistent with the idea that after consolidation, skills are resistant to modification by new learning (Brashers-Krug et al. 1996; Shadmehr and Brashers-Krug 1997).
 It is similarly inconsistent with the idea that new learning eliminates earlier learning (Caithness et al. 2004).
-The evidence that consolidated skills can be modified is that subjects who experienced the same field in both session 2 and session 4 showed no benefit from their session 2 learning (and performed no differently than naïve subjects (p > 0.05) when tested in session 4 in a clockwise field).
+The evidence that consolidated skills can be modified is that subjects who experienced the same field in both session 2 and session 4 showed no benefit from their session 2 learning (and performed no differently than naïve subjects (P > 0.05) when tested in session 4 in a clockwise field).
 The evidence that new learning does not simply displace earlier learning is that even though all subjects adapted to the same field during session 3, they performed differently when tested in session 4.
-The differences observed during session 4 reflect subjects' original session 2 training (post-hoc comparisons are summarized in figure 4c).
-Taken together, our results suggest that neither of the individual previous training sessions could account for the performance we observed, but instead that both prior training sessions were important one month later.
+The differences observed during session 4 reflect subjects' original session 2 training (posthoc comparisons are summarized in Fig. 4C).
+Taken together, our results suggest that neither of the individual previous training sessions could account for the performance we observed, but instead that both prior training sessions were important one month